Skip to main content

 Springwell is classed as a Nationally Significant Infrastructure Project (NSIP) because it would generate over 50 megawatts of electricity.
 This means we need to apply for a special type of planning consent called a Development Consent Order (DCO) to build and operate it.

 We submitted our DCO application in November 2024 after over two years of public consultation and stakeholder engagement.
-The application was examined by the Planning Inspectorate between 7 May and 9 October 2025, with a decision on whether or not to grant planning consent expected to be made by 9 April 2026.
+The application was examined by the Planning Inspectorate between 7 May and 9 October 2025, and was granted planning consent on 8 April 2026.
 You can find out more about our proposals by visiting the Springwell Solar Farm project page of the Planning Inspectorate’s website: Springwell Solar Farm – Project information

 The proposals are on land predominantly owned by Blankney Estates.
 Springwell Solar Farm will play an important role in safeguarding its future operations and supporting the estate’s ethos of long-term sustainability, for the benefit of the environment and future generations.